Things to do

 Go birdwatching early in the morning at creeks and waterholes.
 The park is also good for wildlife watching.
 Take your camera and try to capture the subtle shades of green reflected in the many different plants that grow in the park.

 There are no formal walking tracks in the park.
-Ask the ranger for a detailed park map before exploring.
+A detailed map of the park should be obtained from either the information shelter or a ranger, before exploring.

 Culgoa Floodplain National Park is a birdwatcher's haven and is home to at least 150 different bird species, including some of Australia's most beautiful parrots.
 These include red-winged, red-rumped and mulga parrots as well as Major Mitchell cockatoos.
 All six species of Australia's woodswallows occur on the park, along with more than 10 species of honeyeater, including the rare painted honeyeater.